vikki1107/vikki1107/README.md

 ### Hi there 👋

 I am Vivek Limbavali.
-I am currently working in IBM as Techincal/Customer Support Engineer.
-I am currently working on few of the cutting edge technologies and concepts such as Blockchain comprised of Hyperleger fabric, Docker and couch databases.
-I am involved in design review, development and deployment of such tools and technolgies in User Acceptance Test (UAT) and Production environment.
+I am currently working in IBM as Technical/Customer Support Engineer.
+I am currently working on few of the cutting-edge technologies and concepts such as Blockchain, Docker, CouchDB.
+I am involved in design review, development and deployment of such tools and technologies in User Acceptance Test (UAT) and Production environment.
 I work directly with customers to maintain such codebase and any knowledge articles.
-I am also an Subject Matter Expert (SME) in IBM MQ with Webspehere MQ Admin certification.
+I am also a Subject Matter Expert (SME) in IBM MQ with WebSpehere MQ Admin certification.
 I try to encourage the use of automation either by using standard automation tools or by developing python and shell scripts wherever possible.
-I consider myself a giver where I try to dump my knowledge onto my juniors and even on seniors.
+I consider myself a giver where I try to dump my knowledge onto my peers.

 I hold a Master of Science degree in Business Analytics and a Certification in Applied Statistics from California State University, Eastbay.
-I completed my Bachelor of Engineering in Electronics and Communication from Karnataka, India.
+I have completed my Bachelor of Engineering in Electronics and Communication from Visvesvaraya Technological University, Karnataka, India.

 #### :school_satchel: Learning: